mxmkmarquette/wordpress-javascript-optimization/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Advanced CSS optimization toolkit.
-Critical CSS, minification, concatenation, async loading, advanced editor, CSS Lint, Clean CSS (professional), beautifier and more.
+Advanced Javascript optimization toolkit.
+Minify, concat/merge, async loading, advanced editor, ES Lint, UglifyJS (professional), beautifier and more.

 == Description ==

-This plugin is a toolkit for professional CSS optimization.
+This plugin is a toolkit for professional javascript optimization.

-The plugin provides in a complete solution for CSS code optimization, CSS delivery optimization (async CSS loading) and Critical CSS management.
+The plugin provides in a complete solution for javascript code optimization, asynchronous loading, timed script execution, HTTP/2 Server Push, localStorage cache, external script proxy and more.

-The plugin provides many unique innovations including conditional Critical CSS, timed CSS loading and/or rendering based on `requestAnimationFrame` with frame target, `requestIdleCallback`, element scrolled into view or a Media Query.
+The plugin provides many unique innovations including timed script loading and/or execution based on `requestAnimationFrame` with frame target, `requestIdleCallback`, element scrolled into view or a Media Query.

-The plugin enables to render and unrender stylesheets based on a Media Query or element scrolled in and out of viewport enabling to optimize the CSS for individual devices (e.g. save +100kb of CSS on mobile devices).
-The plugin makes it possible to enable and disable stylesheets based on the viewport orientation change or element scrolled in or out of view event, making it possile (and easy to manage) to dynamically redesign a website based on events.
+The plugin enables to execute scripts based on a Media Query or element scrolled in to viewport enabling to optimize javascript loading for individual devices (for example save +100kb of javascript on mobile devices).

-With debug modus enabled, the browser console will show detailed information about the CSS loading and rendering process including a [Performance API](https://developer.mozilla.org/nl/docs/Web/API/Performance) result for an insight in the CSS loading performance of any given configuration.
+With debug modus enabled, the browser console will show detailed information about the javascript loading and execution process including a [Performance API](https://developer.mozilla.org/nl/docs/Web/API/Performance) result for an insight in the javascript loading performance of any given configuration.

-The plugin contains an advanced CSS editor with CSS Lint, Clean-CSS code optimization and CSS Beautifier.
+The plugin contains an advanced Javascript editor with ES Lint, UglifyJS code optimization and a javascript beautifier.
 The editor can be personalized with more than 30 themes.

-Additional features can be requested on the [Github forum](https://github.com/o10n-x/wordpress-css-optimization/issues).
+Additional features can be requested on the [Github forum](https://github.com/o10n-x/wordpress-javascript-optimization/issues).

 **This plugin is a beta release.**

-Documentation is available on [Github](https://github.com/o10n-x/wordpress-css-optimization/tree/master/docs).
+Documentation is available on [Github](https://github.com/o10n-x/wordpress-javascript-optimization/tree/master/docs).

 == Installation ==

 ### WordPress plugin installation

-1. Upload the `css-optimization/` directory to the `/wp-content/plugins/` directory.
+1. Upload the `js-optimization/` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the plugin settings page.
 4. Configure CSS Optimization settings.
-Documentation is available on [Github](https://github.com/o10n-x/wordpress-css-optimization/tree/master/docs).
+Documentation is available on [Github](https://github.com/o10n-x/wordpress-javascript-optimization/tree/master/docs).

 == Screenshots ==

-Bugfix: Timed loading/exec not working on iphone when using localStorage.
+1. Javascript Optimization
+2. Javascript Code Optimization
+3. Javascript Load Optimization
+4. Advanced Javascript Editor

 = 0.0.10 =
 Core update (see changelog.txt)

+= 0.0.8 =
+Bugfix: Timed loading/exec not working on iphone when using localStorage.

 = 0.0.7 =
 Bugfix: timed render not configured correctly (this plugin is a prototype copied partly from the CSS optimization plugin, the client should now perform correctly).